jkuituni/Raven68k/README.md

 The project will be documented to a blog along with datasheets of all the components used.

 ## Folder Structure
-*rev1* - Files relating to Revision 1 of the Raven68k
+*rev1* - Files related to Revision 1 of the Raven68k
 *rev2* - Files related to Revision 2 of the Raven68k